RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.md

 the disk button is a red round button with a white cross inside: this is the cancel button that will clear all fields.
 Saving the item returns you to this page and this tab, but with the extra image(s) created (note: the newly uploaded image will be unpublished by default).
-Unless of course the user already is at its maxi- mum allowed item, then the items will not be created.
+Unless of course the user already is at its maximum allowed item, then the items will not be created.
 Frontend
 15
 Figure 2.13.
-My galleries: Add images
+My galleries: Add images~~

 #### 2.5.2.2.
 Change the state of a item: published or unpublished

-On the My galleries page click the My Images tab ( Figure 2.14, “My galleries: My Images”
+~~On the My galleries page click the My Images tab ( Figure 2.14, “My galleries: My Images”
  [15]).
 This shows a list of galleries.
 In the Published column the user can tell by the icon if the gallery is published (green icon with white checkmark) or unpublished (red icon with white dot inside).
 When the user is not allowed to change the state, the icons are grey, but with either the checkmark or the dot.
 A click on the icon toggles the state from unpublished to published and vice versa.
 Figure 2.14.
-My galleries: My Images
+My galleries: My Images~~

 #### 2.5.2.3.
 Edit an item

-The details like the title and description of the image can be edited and a different gallery to which the item belongs to can be chosen.
+~~The details like the title and description of the image can be edited and a different gallery to which the item belongs to can be chosen.
 The item can be edited by clicking on its Edit icon (see Figure 2.14,
 “My galleries: My Images”